 But imagine P2,400 per year in comparison to hospital bills that usually cost tens of thousands up to hundreds of thousands.

-I can say this is one of the most stupid thing you can do, to not process your Philhealth membership.
+I can say that one of the most pitiful things you can do to yourself and your family is to not process your Philhealth membership.
 So go ahead and update your Philhealth membership as soon as possible.
-No buts, no second thoughts, do it.
+No buts, no second thoughts, just do it.

 If you know somebody who needs this, please spread the love.
 You can save lives by sharing this post.
 Hey it’s as easy as 2 or 3 clicks.